 How to install lockwire with safety wire pliers

-Safety wire pliers are a special tool for twisting lock wire.
-The pliers have a stem in between the handles and a small pull knob at the end.
-On the sleeve of the stem is a spring-loaded latch for locking the handles closed.
-The pull knob, on the other hand, is an extension of the spiral rod that spins the pliers when pulled.
+Safety wire pliers are a special tool for twisting lock wire automatically.
+The pliers have a barrel in between the handles that houses the wire twisting mechanism.
+The barrel has a small pull knob at the back for operating the twisting mechanism and a sleeve on the other end for locking the jaws.

 Step 1: Prepare the lock wire

 Cut sufficient length of lock wire.
 When looped over, the lockwire should be about twice the length of the distance between the fasteners you want to lock.